Denise Batters: Senate career

+Leadership review

 In November 2021, about two months after the 2021 Canadian federal election, Senator Batters launched a petition for a review of Erin O'Toole as Conservative Party leader stating that, "Mr. O'Toole flip-flopped on policies core to our party within the same week, the same day, and even within the same sentence."
 On November 16, O'Toole ejected Batters from the national Conservative caucus (in which Conservative MPs and Senators both sit) for "discrediting" the work of the caucus and the leader.
 Batters released a statement on the expulsion saying that "Mr. O'Toole cannot 'tolerate' criticism."

 Though expelled from the national Conservative caucus, which is made up of both MPs and Senators, she remains a member of the Senate Conservative Caucus.
 However, the Senate Conservatives have excluded her from appointment to Senate committees.
 In January 2022, the Saskatchewan Conservative Caucus confirmed Batters as a member of their regional caucus.
 In February 2022, after O'Toole's ouster as Conservative leader, Batters returned to the national caucus.